masthowasli/ValueObjects/README.md

 [![alt text][2]][1]

-Collection of standard value objects
+Collection of standard value objects.

+THIS IS VERA ALPHA and to be enhanced int he next time...

 [1]: https://travis-ci.org/masthowasli/ValueObjects